Karen Handel: 2020

 Handel challenged McBath in the 2020 election.
 On May 22, 2020, President Trump endorsed her candidacy.
-Handel won the Republican nomination on June 9, 2020, with nearly 75% of the vote.
-She lost to McBath.
-Her former opponent, Jon Ossoff, whom she defeated in 2017 for the vacancy in Georgia's 6th congressional district, went on to win a Georgia Senate seat in 2020 with the help of Stacey Abrams' organizing efforts to register 800,000 new voters.
+Handel won the Republican nomination on June 9, 2020, with nearly 75% of the vote. but was again defeated by McBath in the general election.
+Her former opponent, Jon Ossoff, whom she defeated in 2017 for the vacancy in Georgia's 6th congressional district, went on to win a U.S. Senate seat in 2020 with the help of Stacey Abrams' organizing efforts to register 800,000 new voters.

 Tenure

 Handel was sworn into office on June 26, 2017.
 She became Georgia's first Republican congresswoman.

 On June 22, 2018, Handel, while presiding over the House of Representatives, cited House Rule XVII in an attempt to stop California Representative Ted Lieu from playing audio previously published by ProPublica that recorded the voices of children and infants separated from their parents under the Trump administration family separation policy.
 The rule cited reads, "A person on the floor of the House may not smoke or use a mobile electronic device that impairs decorum."

 She was ranked by The Lugar Center as the 320th most bi-partisan member of the House during the 115th Congress.